RexonDmello/RexonDmello/README.md

 # Rexon Dmello
-I'm Rexon from Bangalore, and Iam a front end Developer.
+I'm Rexon from Mangalore, and Iam a front end Developer.
 I really enjoy learning javascript and React, as well as work in WordPress.

 ## Skills and Experience
 * ⚛ React